[This article was first published in May, 2022, and updated on May 2, 2024.]

 Its snap cap has a satisfying and solid feeling, and clicks firmly into place both to cover the tip and when posted on the back of the pen while writing.
 The end finial on the cap is the perfect comfortable angle to press with your thumb and snap the cap into place!
 (I love this thoughtful design detail.)
 The pen has a nice substantial-feeling weight in your hand, and is extremely well balanced so it doesn't feel heavy even to smaller hands.
 It suits both men and women.

 All Experts can be engraved, except for the designs with patterned caps.
-I brought home a black lacquer chrome trim rollerball, a black lacquer gold trim ballpoint, and a rollerball in the newly released L’Essence du Bleu design which is deep blue lacquer with Waterman’s signature wave pattern chiselled into the metal cap.
+(Please check to confirm that the Expert you like is currently available for engraving.
+We are not able to accommodate all engraving requests this graduation season.)
+I brought home a black lacquer chrome trim rollerball, a black lacquer gold trim ballpoint, and a rollerball in Waterman's newest L’Essence du Bleu design, which is deep blue lacquer with Waterman’s signature wave pattern chiselled into the metal cap.
 L’Essence du Bleu pens are slightly outside the traditional graduation style (and they cannot be engraved) but I think they are extremely beautiful and would be perfect if you are the kind of person who likes to be a little different.

-(L’Essence du Bleu is available in the Carene, Exception, and Hemisphere lines as well.
+L’Essence du Bleu is available in the Carene, Exception, and Hemisphere lines as well.
 These lines are also nice graduation choices, and the plain styles that don't have patterned caps can be engraved, just like the Expert.
 I especially love the Carene, but I chose Expert for my graduation recommendation because it's more traditional.
-I'll save talking about the Carene pens for a future edition of the blog!)
+To learn more about the Carene, read my blog article focusing on this elegant pen.

 These are the pens I photographed for this article: